 No blood was found on the clothing and the CBI claimed the degraded cranium only allowed for an 85% return.
-Identification of the tooth was also inconclusive because testing showed the DNA was mixed with other DNA.
+The identification of the tooth was also inconclusive because testing showed the DNA was mixed with other DNA.

 A DNA expert from Ohio privately enlisted by Allyn later told him the tooth was contaminated with more than one person’s DNA.
 All items undergoing DNA tests are supposed to be routinely cleaned prior to testing to avoid just such contamination.

 Hair fibers that were found on the boy’s sweater were also analyzed, but no test results were ever released.

 All Allyn has ever been told was that the hairs were non-human, not a Mountain lion and that he shouldn’t worry about it.
 (47)